Chaste/chaste-workshop-materials-2025/day-02/Cardiac.md

 ## Suggested exercises

 * Run the tutorials and visualise the results [using Paraview](https://chaste.github.io/docs/user-guides/visualisation-guides/paraview-for-cardiac/).
-  * This command should work if you are using the codespace setup: `cd ~/src && python python/utils/AddVtuTimeAnnotations.py ~/output/BidomainTutorial/vtk_output/results.vtu ~/output/BidomainTutorial/vtk_output/annotated.vtu`
+  * This command should work if you are in the build folder and using the codespace setup: `python python/utils/AddVtuTimeAnnotations.py ~/output/BidomainTutorial/vtk_output/results.vtu ~/output/BidomainTutorial/vtk_output/annotated.vtu`
-  * Then download to your machine and open `annotated.vtu` with Paraview.
+  * Then download to your machine by right clicking the folder in VS Code, and open `annotated.vtu` with Paraview.

 * Have a look at the auto-converted-at-compile-time CellML file which is in `build/heart/src/odes/cellml/LuoRudy1991.cpp`.
 Scroll down to the bottom method which sets the 'tagged' parameter names and values.
 These parameters can be altered in the C++ by calling (e.g.) `p_cell->SetParameter("membrane_fast_sodium_current_conductance", 0.0)`.
 Try altering the 'Cell Factory' at the top to use this method to set the sodium channel conductance to zero in one corner of the mesh (x >= 0.05 and y <= 0.02).
 Visualize the new spead of the activation wave (because a lot of the charge here moves by diffusion, this region still depolarises, but more slowly!).